Youk, Down and Out

-With Will Middlebrooks raking and Kevin Youkilis often aching, there's plenty of trade buzz surrounding the corner infielder who not long ago was one of the game's most valuable players.
+With Will Middlebrooks raking and Kevin Youkilis often aching, there's surrounding the corner infielder who not long ago was one of the game's most valuable players.
 But as of late, the 33-year-old Youk (owed roughly $8.2 million for the rest of 2012 and $13 million next year if his club option is picked up) has seen his durability and bat both diminish.
 Youkilis had a 157 OPS+ during a 2010 season cut short by thumb surgery, but that dropped to 123 last year as he battled a bad back, hip pain and a sports hernia.
 In 2012, he's got a career-worst 94 OPS+ and served another DL stint for a lower back strain.
 Nothing God-like about that.

 A major reason for Youkilis' power outage and ever-increasing K rate is his performance against pitches thrown at the knees.
 He's making weak contact on low pitchers or missing them entirely, and opponents are taking notice.